Does Instagram Notify When You Screenshot a Story?

 Can someone see if you screen record their Instagram story?

-No — screen recording an Instagram story doesn't trigger any notification.
+No — screen recording an Instagram story doesn't trigger any notification, regardless of whether you use the built-in recorder or a third-party app.
 However, screen recording a disappearing photo or video in DMs will notify the sender, just like a screenshot would.

 Will Instagram ever add screenshot notifications for stories?

 There's no official confirmation.
 Instagram already has the technology since they use it for DM disappearing content, but they haven't extended it to stories despite years of rumors.
-For now, story screenshots remain completely undetectable.
+The 2018 test was pulled due to user backlash, and there's been no indication of a return.

 What Instagram content does trigger screenshot notifications?